• Skip to primary navigation

 • Hashtable(): This is the default constructor.

-• Hashtable(int size): This creates a hash table that has an initial size specified by size.
+• Hashtable(int size): This creates a hash table with an initial size specified by size.

-• Hashtable(int size, float fillRatio): This version creates a hash table that has an initial size specified by size and
+• Hashtable(int size, float fillRatio): This version creates a hash table with an initial size specified by size and

-• fills ratio defined by fillRatio. fill ratio: Basically, it determines how the full hash table can be before it is resized upward.and its Value lie between 0.0 to 1.0
+• fill ratio defined by fillRatio. fill ratio: It determines how the full hash table can be before it is resized upward. and its Value lies between 0.0 to 1.0

-• Hashtable(Map m): This creates a hash table that is initialized with the elements in m.
+• Hashtable(Map m): This creates a hash table initialized with the elements in m.

 package com.java.Softwaretestingblog;